Motivational Interviewing Techniques

 Advice offering

 How does a therapist offer advice while not causing resistance?
 It's a tricky rope to walk, yet MI therapists are good at what they do.
 They know that people don't like being told to do something, but instead, they like to have a choice.
-A patient’s autonomy is at the forefront of MI.
+A patient’s autonomy is at the forefront of motivational interviewing.
 The choices MI brings are not delivered in a judgmental manner, but instead in a casual way through conversation.

 This is performed in many ways, including: